dotnet/linker/docs/error-codes.md

   }
   ```

-#### `IL3003`: Presence of 'RequiresAssemblyFilesAttribute' on method 'method' doesn't match overridden method 'base method'.
-All overridden methods must have 'RequiresAssemblyFilesAttribute'.
+#### `IL3003`: Presence of 'RequiresAttribute' on method 'method' doesn't match overridden method 'base method'.
+All overridden methods must have 'RequiresAttribute'.

-- All overrides of a virtual method including the base method must either have or not have the `RequiresAssemblyFilesAttribute`.
+- All overrides of a virtual method including the base method must either have or not have the `RequiresAttribute`.

   ```C#
   public class Base